blackd/Inventory-Profiles/description/README.md

-# Iventory Profiles Next's description
+# Inventory Profiles Next's description

 This is the description meant to appear on CurseForge.